mlflow/mlflow/docs/source/llms/rag/notebooks/index.rst

 ============================================
-Question Generation for Retrieval Evaluation
+Question Generation and Retrieval Evaluation
 ============================================
+TODO: change the wording here:
 This notebook is a step-by-step tutorial on how to generate a question dataset with LLMs for retrieval evaluation within RAG.
 It will guide you through getting a document dataset, generating diverse and relevant questions through prompt engineering on LLMs, and analyzing the